-- Also, keep safety gear like knife, sticks, and others within hand reach.
+- Keep safety gear like knives, sticks, and others within hand reach.

-- Keep sufficient time to establish the camp.
+- Keep sufficient time to set up the camp.

 - Test your gear before you go camping.

-- Try to bring food that you enjoy, not necessary to bring instant food.
+- Try to bring food that you enjoy, not necessarily to bring instant food.
 You can even properly enjoy fresh food.